FloatingArrayDesign/MoorDyn/docs/structure.rst

 to identify it, and contains all the properties aside from length and discretization that are needed to describe a mooring line in MoorDyn.

+Line objects maintain the following Data Members:

+General:
+- env: a pointer to the global environment object
+- waves: a pointer to the global object storing information about waves/currents
+- t: the simulation time, as a real

+Specific to each Line:
+- N: int indicating the number of line segments in N
+- UnstrLen: real indicating the unstretched length of the line
+- d: real describing the line diameter
+- rho: real describing the linear density of the line
+- E: Young's modulus of the line (Pa)
+- EI: real Bending stiffness (Nm^2)
+- c: real damping coefficient (Ns).
+This can be the literal damping coefficient, or a negative value representing fraction of critical damping
+- Can: real normal added mass coefficient
+- Cat: real axial added mass coefficient
+- Cdn: real normal drag coefficient w/r/t frontal area
+- Cdt: real axial drag coefficient w/r/t surface area
+- BAin: real axial-internal damping
+- A: real cross sectional area
+- nEApoints: number of values in stress-strain lookup table
+- stiffXs: x-array for stress-strain lookup table
+- stiffYs: y-array of reals for stress-strain lookup table
+- nEIpoints: number of values in bent-stiffness lookup table
+- bstiffXs: x-array for bent-stiffness lookup table
+- bstiffYs: y-array of reals for bent-stiffness lookup table

+State:
+- r: a vector of 3D node positions for the nodes representing the line.
+- rd: a vector of 3D velocities for each of the nodes representing the line
+- q: a vector of 3D tangent vectors for each node
+- qs: a vector of 3D tangent vectors for each segment
+- l: a vector of unstretched line segment lengths (as reals)
+- lstr: a vector of stretched segment lengths (as reals)
+- ldstr: a vector of reals describing the rate of stretch for each segment
+- Kurv: a vector of reals describing the curvature at node points
+- M: a vector of 3x3 matrices describing the mass+added mass of each node in the line
+- V: a vector of line-segment volumes as reals

+Forces are computed at every node in the line.
+Hence, all line forces are represented as std::vectors of 3D force vectors:
+- T: a vector of 3D vectors describing segment tensions
+- Td: a vector of 3D vectors describing segment Damping forces
+- Bs: a vector of 3D vectors describing bending stiffness forces
+- W: a vector of 3D vectors describing weight (gravity) forces
+- Dp: a vector of 3D vectors describing node drag (transversal)
+- Dq: a vector of 3D vectors describing node drag (axial)
+- Ap: a vector of 3D vectors describing added-mass forcing (Transversal)
+- Aq: a vector of 3D vectors describing mass-forcing (axial)
+- B: a vector of 3D vectors describing node bottom contact force
+- Fnet: a vector of 3D vectors describing total force on each node in the line

+Waves:
+- F: a vector of reals indicating volume of each segment submerged (1 = fully submerged, 0 = out of water)
+- zeta: vector of reals describing free-surface elevations
+- PDyn: vecctor of reals describing dynamic pressures
+- U: vector of 3D vectors describing wave velocities
+- Ud: vector of 3D vectors describing wave accelerations

+Misc.
+- endTypeA, endTypeB: indicates whether ends are pinned or cantilevered to rod
+- endMomentA, endMomentB: 3D moment vectors at ends, to be applied to attached Rod/Body
+- outfile: pointer to outfile to write to
+- channels: which channels to write to the outfile

 Points
 ^^^^^^